 Butterfly Ginger, White Ginger, Garland Lily

-Synonyms of Hedychium coronarium (13) (As of 12-19-21): Amomum filiforme W.Hunter, Gandasulium coronarium (J.Koenig) Kuntze, Gandasulium lingulatum (Hassk.)
-Kuntze, Hedychium chrysoleucum Hook., Hedychium coronarium var. maximum (Roscoe) Eichler, Hedychium flavescens var. chrysoleucum (Hook.)
+Synonyms of Hedychium coronarium (14) (Updated on 1-18-23 from Plants of the World Online): Amomum filiforme W.Hunter, Gandasulium coronarium (J.Koenig) Kuntze, Gandasulium lingulatum (Hassk.)
+Kuntze, Hedychium chrysoleucum Hook., Hedychium coronarium var. chrysoleucum (Hook.)
+Baker, Hedychium coronarium var. maximum (Roscoe) Eichler, Hedychium flavescens var. chrysoleucum (Hook.)
 C.E.C.Fisch., Hedychium gandasulium Buch.-Ham. ex Wall., Hedychium lingulatum Hassk., Hedychium maximum Roscoe, Hedychium prophetae Buch.-Ham. ex Wall., Hedychium spicatum G.Lodd., Hedychium sulphureum Wall., Kaempferia hedychium Lam.

-Hedychium coronarium J.Koenig is the correct and accepted scientific name of this species of Hedychium.
+Hedychium coronarium J.Koenig is the accepted scientific name of this species of Hedychium.
 Both the genus and species were first named and described by Johann Gerhard Koenig in Observationes Botanicae in 1783.

-As of 12-29-21 when this page was last updated, Plants of the World Online by Kew lists 100 species in the Hedychium genus.
+As of 1-18-23 when this page was last updated, Plants of the World Online lists 100 species in the Hedychium genus.
 It is a member of the plant family Zingiberaceae with 57 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.